 Log in with your ULCN account, and add this course using the 'Add timetable' button.

 Mode of instruction

-The exact percentages of the assessment method will be provided in the syllabus, 1 week prior to the course.
+The final assessment method will be co-designed with the seminar participants in the first week of the course.

 All assessment deadlines (exams, retakes, paper deadlines etc.) can be found in MyTimetable.

 Log in with your ULCN account, and add this course using the 'Add timetable' button.
 To view the assessment deadline(s), make sure to select the course with a code ending in T and/or R.

 Deadlines for assignments will be included in the course syllabus.